mikje/LegotrainMqtt/README.md

 Flash INO file to ESP32

-Put mp3 files on sd card
-insert sd card in dfplayer
+Put mp3 files on sd card (order is important!) insert sd card in dfplayer